 After customers select "End My Membership" option, they are taken to a page that requests feedback before completing the cancellation process.

-On this page, we can clearly see some weird usage of buttons on this page.
-"Get 30 free Days" and "Try Subscribe Lite" are two primary buttons that take all your attention, and the "Continue to Cancellation" button is secondary and placed at the end of the page.
-Purposefully making it hard to notice.
+On this page, the usage of buttons is clearly manipulative.
+The primary buttons, "Get 30 free Days" and "Try Subscribe Lite" are prominently displayed and intended to capture the customer's attention, while the "Continue to Cancellation" button is secondary and placed at the end of the page, making it less noticeable and more difficult to find.